mykyta-oleks-dev/Vite-React-TS-ChakraUI_Game_Hub/README.md

 - TanStack Query (previously React Query) - a JavaScript library designed to simplify the complex task of data fetching and caching in React applications

+- Zustand - "A small, fast, and scalable bearbones state management solution"

 ## Installation

 The project uses `npm` as the package manager.